premasagar/tim/README.markdown

 A tiny, secure JavaScript micro-templating script.

 Tim lets you write simple templates that uses JavaScript's familiar dot notation.
-You pass in a JavaScript object that contains all the relevant strings, and they are then substited into the template.
+You pass in a JavaScript object that contains all the relevant strings, and they are then substituted into the template.
 For example:

     tim("Hello {{place}}", {place: "world"});
     // "Hello world"